postmanlabs/labs-docs/src/pages/docs/administration/migrating-to-v7.md

 **Note**: Non-team users can move to Postman v8 by updating the app via **Settings > Update > Check for Updates**, without worrying about the steps described in this section.

+## Postman on web

+You can now access [Postman](https://identity.getpostman.com/signup?continue=https%3A%2F%2Fgo.postman.co%2Fbuild) through your web browser.
+Create a free account or sign in to your Postman account to get started.

 This section describes the following topics:

 * [Why migrate?](#why-migrate)